flycheck/flycheck/doc/contributor/contributing.rst

 When editing documentation run ``make html-auto`` to view the results of your edits.
 This target runs a local webserver at http://localhost:8000 which serves the HTML documentation and watches the documentation sources for changes to rebuild automatically.
-When you finished your edits it is a good idea to run ``make linkcheck`` to verify all links in the documentation.
+When you have finished your edits it is a good idea to run ``make linkcheck`` to verify all links in the documentation.
 Note that this target can take a while especially when run on a clean build.

 Run ``make help`` to see a list of all available Make targets for the